davetron5000/brutaldom/README.md

 * **Simplified Animation**.
 The browser's animation API is powerful but flexible and clunky.  `Animator` allows a more streamlined way to animate between two sets of styles.
 It can't handle every single animation need, but certainly handles most of them.

+## Developing

+To work on brutaljs:

+1. Install Docker
+2. `dx/build`
+3. `dx/start`
+4. In another terminal, `dx/exec bin/setup`
+5. In another terminal, `dx/exec bin/test`
+6. Open up the browser wherever the output of `bin/test` says to, and the tests will run in the browser.